Asbestos-Related Pulmonary Fibrosis

 Which doctor treats asbestos-related pulmonary fibrosis?

-Asbestos-Related Pulmonary Fibrosis is usually treated by specialists in general practitioner, pulmonologist, pulmonologist.
+Asbestos-Related Pulmonary Fibrosis is usually treated by specialists in pulmonologist, occupational medicine specialist, general practitioner, aesthetic physician.